S-Corp Salary vs Distribution: A Plain-English Guide

 - What the business can afford

-A good rule of thumb: your salary should be at least 40–60% of your total compensation, depending on your industry.
+A commonly cited rule of thumb among tax professionals, consistent with IRS guidance on reasonable compensation: your salary should be at least 40–60% of your total compensation, depending on your industry.
 A solo consultant billing $200k might pay themselves $80–100k in salary.
 A retail shop owner earning $80k might set salary at $45–55k.

 How to Find Your Optimal Split

-- Factor in retirement contributions — higher salary means higher 401(k) contribution limits
+- Don't forget retirement contributions: a higher salary means higher 401(k) contribution limits.

-- Document your reasoning — if the IRS ever asks, you want a paper trail
+- It's wise to document your reasoning.
+If the IRS ever asks, a paper trail helps.

 A Quick Example